mmwyl/myscoutee/README.md

 Contribution:
 -------------

 ##### MVP readiness with some issues.
-As i'm unable to continue based on my tricky situation, pls. just notify me about your website to let me know that my effort is not wasted.
+Pls. just notify me about your website to let me know that my effort is not wasted.
 ##### You need to have a firebase project and configure it properly in the repo. (cloud messaging + web app)

 docker: